|

 >internal cross-references.

->In contrast to the sometimes discretionary nature of citations for facts or
+>In contrast to the sometimes discretionary nature of citations for facts

 >ideas, or the possibility of innocently overlooking an earlier expression